Regina Romero: Re-election campaign

 During Romero's reelection campaign in the 2023 Tucson mayoral election, she said she wanted to use the city's general fund and the Highway User Revenue Fund to improve roads; continue using federal funds to transition to lower-emissions buses, continue the goal of planting 1 million trees by 2030, and increase water levels in Lake Mead through reservoir usage; and allow non-law enforcement citizens to respond to non-emergency calls.
 She faced Republican Janet Wittenbraker, and won reelection 61% to 31%.

 During her re-election campaign, Romero asked voters to vote yes on Proposition 412.
-If passed, Tucson would agree to a new deal with a local power suppliers that will raise residents' electricity bill by less than $1 a month.
+If passed, Tucson would agree to a new deal with the local power supplier that will raise residents' electricity bill by less than $1 a month.
 She expressed to her voters that this change would help Tucson's fight against climate change, by sourcing electricity in a more sustainable way.
 Voters rejected the proposition.

 In addition, Proposition 413 was passed in the November 7, 2023, election.
 Romero's salary was increased from $42,000 to $96,000 annually.
 In the same proposition, the city council's salary was matched to that of the Pima County Board of Supervisors, increasing from $24,000 to $76,660.
 Voters were split on the issue despite this measure resulting in the first increase in Tucson's salary for the mayor since 1999, and no longer falls behind Tucson's median household income of $48,058.
 Opponents of Proposition 413 called for staggered increases in salary, instead of the adopted method of immediate implementation.